 Straitjacket use was discontinued long ago in psychiatric facilities in the US. …

-I cannot remember what happened after that.
-Now as a mother of a daughter who has gone through the mental health system.
-I have a good idea what happened to China.
-She was probably prescribed meds, sent back to her husband but he was not able to manage her care.
-She then probably had one break after the next each one more severe until she was finally stabilized with Lithium.
-Which was one of the causes of her recent death.
-Her kidneys had been severely damaged from the effects of long term lithium.
+As a mother of a daughter who has gone through the mental health system.
+I have a pretty good idea what happened to China after that event as I did not see her again until we were both in our 50’s.
+She was probably prescribed heavy duty psych meds, sedated for healing, stabilized, sent back to her husband but he was not able to manage her care.
+She then probably had one break after the next each one more severe until she was finally stabilized with Lithium and eventually ended up in a group home never to see any of her friends and rarely any of her family again.

 It is similar to taking chemo.
 Chemo drugs, are actually like a poison that kills not only cancer cells but all cells.
 It is a decision one must make to determine if quality of life is more important than quantity.
 It is not a fair choice for anyone to have to make.